Ranking the Marvel Cinematic Universe: The Phase Five Update

 ━━━━━━━━━━━━

-30. The Incredible Hulk (2008)
+32. The Incredible Hulk (2008)

 “You know, I know a few techniques that could help you manage that anger effectively.”

 Producer Gale Anne Hurd described this film as a “requel” (part-reboot, part-sequel) to Ang Lee’s Hulk (2003).
-Does that mean that film is also set within the MCU?
+Does that mean that the film is also set within the MCU?
 Does that mean that Bruce Banner was played by three different actors?
 Did the MCU technically start in 2003?
 I guess we’ll never know.

 Directed by Louis Leterrier.